Why We Love It

 The possible futures for someone with an MCJ can be very fulfilling and even exciting!

 An FBI agent investigates a crime scene, noting similarities to those from another scene left by a suspected serial killer.
 A prison warden implements a new educational program in an effort to lower recidivism rates.
 A victim advocate helps a victim return to some sense of normalcy after an armed robbery.
-These are all potential futures for someone with a Master of Criminal Justice.
+These are all potential futures for someone with a Master’s in Criminal Justice.

 These are only a few examples.
 The possibilities are endless.
 You get to choose what you’ll do, and you don’t have to know what that is right now.
 An MCJ could give you the tools you need to do a wide variety of jobs, so you’re not committing to a career before you even finish your degree.